My Foolproof Guide to Writing Vows

 7. Timing.
 I recommend using a timer to check how long it takes you to read your vows out loud.
 Staying within the 2-4 minute range is great.
 BUT, it's your day!
 So if you want to have 30 second vows or 5 minute vows, that is absolutely a-okay in my book.
 My husband and I's vows were both in the 4 minute range, and while they both felt a little on the long side, we were both glad we shared what we did.

-8. Be willing to do more than one draft.
+8. Be willing to step away from writing and/or do more than one draft.
 If you are super lucky and write on a whim, you may nail your vows in one go— great!
 But don't feel pressured to do so.
 If you feel like you *have* to be perfectly successful and only write your vows one single time, this could make for a stressful experience.
 If you are using vow books and don't want to have multiple drafts in your keepsake, then write on a separate piece of paper first.

 10. Revisit your vows on your anniversary.
 While this one doesn't actually help you in the process of crafting your vows, it is beautiful to set the goal to come back to them in the future.
 This little ritual can be such a sweet way to reconnect with your partner and prompt meaningful conversation, giving you both the opportunity to see how your marriage is reflecting your original intentions.